dominicbartl/phantom/README.md

 ## Note
-This theme is unfinished and unpolished, a lot of things will still change...
+This theme is unfinished and unpolished and not much has changed yet.

 ## Copyright & License